 I try and live a spirtual life, striving to increase my spirtual relationship with the rest of the world, its inhabitants and nature.
 I don't conform to any religion and am happy just learning about all of the worlds varying theories right now - no need to commit to any one.

 Honesty is very important to me, I work hard to ensure I am being honest to myself and others.
 I will tell white lies, however, in order spare one's feelings, so don't worry I won't be telling you that that dress makes your butt look big or that I don't like your cooking (If however, I start volunteering to cook every meal - it could be a sign).
 When I say honesty I presume that cash register honesty and George Washington honesty are a given.
 What I really desire is to have an honest relationship with my partner.
-Let's face it, we won't agree on every politic, religious idea, movies, dislikes and likes.
-What I want is a relationship where I accept my partner differences and all, and she me.
+Let's face it, we won't agree on every politic, religious idea, movie, dislike and like.
+What I want is a relationship where I accept my partner, differences and all, and she me.
 That we are free to speak our minds and express our feelings without reproach or judgement.
 That's what I want!

 I'm looking for a partner who is faithful, honest and caring.
 Someone who is not afraid to show affection, has a positive attitude and is able to be introspective and own up to their own faults when the fault is theirs as I will mine.

 I am not into pretending to be someone I am not and don't play games (although sometimes I can be quite naive about dating and protocol - so you may have to smack me once in a while).
 I was in a relationship for all of my twenties and thirties and never learned all of the dating "rules" and "games".
-I'd rather just play it the way I feel it so if I respond right away or twice in a row it's because I'm interested and not interested in "playing it cool"
+I'd rather just play it the way I feel it so if I respond right away or twice in a row it's because I'm interested in you and not interested in "playing it cool"

 I am the AVP for Finance at my work, which means I'm the top finance guy at my company; in charge of budgets, debt, investments, treasury management etc. I really like what I do, where I work and have a great staff of folks that do all of the heavy lifting for me.
 I am not a slave to my job and like to keep a good balance between work and the rest of my life.
 I usually keep a 9-5 schedule, balance is so important.